-This short assignment (600-900 words) asks you to analyze a scholarly source you find through your own research.
+This short assignment (minimum 600 words) asks you to analyze a scholarly source you find through your own research.
 You should submit your paper as an attachment via email before class the day it is due.
 Your analysis should address the following prompts:

 - Academic articles situate their arguments in broader conversations around a particular issue or question.
 They describe this broader conversation and identify other sources that contribute to the conversation.
 For the first part of your analysis, describe the larger conversation that this article responds to and participates in.
 What is the main issue or question?
 Why is it important?
 What have others said about it?